kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-51-get-jwt.md

 # Get a JSON Web Token (JWT)

-Learn how to get a JSON Web Token (JWT), which you can use to access secured endpoints created in the [Expose and secure a workload with Istio](./01-53-expose-and-secure-workload-istio.md) and [Expose and secure a workload with JWT](./01-52-expose-and-secure-workload-jwt.md) tutorials.
+Learn how to get a JSON Web Token (JWT), which you can use to access secured endpoints.

 ## Prerequisites